mmistakes/minimal-mistakes/_posts/2016-08-15-TDD-thats-design-done.md

 So putting aside the sarcasm and the terrible similies, should you use Test Driven Development or not?
-Does it fulfil the promise of evolutionary design called by it's adherents or is it the 'snake oil' claimed by it's opponents?
+Does it fulfil the promise of evolutionary design claimed by it's adherents or is it the 'snake oil' claimed by it's opponents?

 Well, firstly a caveat, the following are the opinions of the author